tiy-lv-java-2016-06/minicraft-libgdx/README.md

 ## Description

-Create a libGDX project called `Minicraft`.
-Then download [minicraft-assets.zip](https://github.com/oakes/java-assignments/raw/master/curriculum/assets/minicraft-assets.zip) and put its contents in `core/assets`.
+Clone the github repo and create a libGDX project called `Minicraft` in the same directory.
+Then unzip the assets file (included in the repo) and put its contents in `core/assets`.
 Write the necessary code to make the player walk around.
 Use the following code to load the four player tiles in the `create` method:

 ```java
 Texture tiles = new Texture("tiles.png");